pivotal/skenario/README.md

 # Skenario

-Skenario is a simulator toolkit for Knative, originally created to assist with Autoscaler development.
+Skenario is a simulator toolkit for autoscalers.
+It was originally created to assist with Knative Autoscaler, and later re-oriented towards Horizontal Pod Autoscaler (HPA).

 See [the Concepts document](docs/concepts.md) for a discussion of how Skenario is designed.